AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     We are using dependency injection with this controller, just as we did with one of our Function Apps earlier.
 The `ICosmosDbService`, `IHttpClientFactory`, and `IConfiguration` services are injected into the controller through the controller's constructor.
 The `CosmosDbService` is the class whose code you reviewed in the previous step.
 The `CosmosClient` is injected into it through its constructor.

     The `Index` controller action method uses paging, which it implements by calling the `ICosmosDbService.GetItemsWithPagingAsync` method you updated in the previous step.
-Using this service in the controller helps abstract the Cosmos DB query implementation details and business rules from the code in the action methods, keeping the controller lightweight and the code in the service reusable across all the controllers.
+Using this service in the controller helps abstract the Azure Cosmos DB query implementation details and business rules from the code in the action methods, keeping the controller lightweight and the code in the service reusable across all the controllers.

-    Notice that the paging query does not include a partition key, making the Cosmos DB query cross-partition, which is needed to be able to query across all the documents.
+    Notice that the paging query does not include a partition key, making the Azure Cosmos DB query cross-partition, which is needed to be able to query across all the documents.
 If this query ends up being used a lot with the passed in `search` value, causing a higher than desired RU usage on the container per execution, then you might want to consider alternate strategies for the partition key, such as a combination of `vin` and `stateVehicleRegistered`.
 However, since most of our access patterns for vehicles in this container use the VIN, we are using it as the partition key right now.
 You will see code further down in the method that explicitly pass the partition key value.

 5. Scroll down in the `VehiclesController.cs` file to find the following code: